By Cheryl Lock

 Other things to consider include:

-- Diet: your rabbit’s diet should consist primarily of grass-based hays and a small amount (about two tablespoons per day) of rabbit pellets.
+- Diet: food for pet rabbits should consist primarily of grass-based hays and a small amount (about two tablespoons per day) of rabbit pellets.
 “Fresh greens are an important supplement to a rabbit’s diet and should include leafy greens such as romaine, green leaf and red leaf lettuces,” Donnelly said.
 Limit the darker greens like kale, collards or spinach, as these contain too much calcium and oxylates and may contribute to bladder stone formation.
 Also, avoid feeding excessive amounts of fruits and other sugar-containing foods, as those may contribute to dental disease and gastrointestinal disorders, Donnelly added.

-- Cage: whether it’s a home-built bunny condo, a large crate or a specialized rabbit cage, the size of your rabbit’s habitat should be determined by its size.
+- Cage: whether it’s home-built bunny condos, large crates or specialized rabbit cages, the size of your rabbit’s habitat should be determined by its size.
 Bigger is better (it should be least six-times the length of your stretched-out bunny), as you’ll want to make sure that your furry friend has room to run around, play and hide.
 Make sure your rabbit’s cage has solid or slatted plastic floors, and avoid wire-bottomed ones that cause ulcers to form on the bottom of their feet.
 Your rabbit will also require a water bottle or heavy bowl (rabbits are known for over-turning lighter bowls), a plastic litter box and a play house where he can hide out when he’s feeling particularly tired or shy.

 - Handling: remember that rabbits can be skittish (especially if they are small), so you’ll need to handle your rabbit with care.
 Some rabbits don’t like to be held at all and would much prefer their freedom to roam around on their own, although a gentle pat or scratch from time-to-time is usually welcome.
 If you do pick up your bunny, be sure to hold it close to your body and support its hind end well, as rabbits like to kick and can easily break their backs if their back ends are not supported.